xuy50/ecgr5106-hw6/README.md

 ## Problem 1: Design and Analysis of Vision Transformers for CIFAR-100

 ### 1.1 Introduction
 This problem focuses on designing a Vision Transformer (ViT) from scratch for the CIFAR-100 dataset, which comprises 100 classes of 32×32 RGB images.
-Different ViT configurations are experimented with by varying the patch size, embedding dimension, the number of transformer layers, and the number of attention heads.
+Different ViT configurations are experimented with by varying the patch size, embedding dimension, number of transformer layers, and number of attention heads.
 The objective is to evaluate the trade-offs between model complexity (i.e., parameter count and estimated FLOPs), training time, and performance (validation and test accuracy) compared to a ResNet‑18 baseline.

 ### 1.2 Implementation Details
 - **Data Loading:**
-  The CIFAR‑100 dataset is loaded using `torchvision.datasets.CIFAR100` with standard data augmentation (random crop, horizontal flip) and normalization.
+  The CIFAR-100 dataset is loaded using `torchvision.datasets.CIFAR100` with standard data augmentation (random crop, horizontal flip) and normalization.
 The dataset is split into training, validation, and test sets.

 - **ResNet‑18 Baseline:**
   A modified ResNet‑18 architecture is used as the baseline model.
 The final fully-connected layer is adjusted to output 100 classes.